Ponymation: Learning Articulated 3D Animal Motions from Unlabeled Online Videos: Introduction

-Recent years have seen the rapid development of data-efficient algorithms that can learn 3D objects simply from collections of raw unstructured 2D images~\cite{nguyen2019hologan, wu20unsupervised, Schwarz2020graf, Niemeyer2020GIRAFFE, chan2021piGAN, yao2022lassie, sun2022cgof, sun2022cgof++, wu2023magicpony}, without relying on explicit 3D training data or human annotations.
-At the core of these approaches is a differentiable inverse rendering framework that is trained to explain the training images using a learned canonical 3D model, following an analysis-by-synthesis paradigm.
-This allows the model to learn various types of natural 3D objects beyond human bodies, including animals in the wild~\cite{kanazawa18cmr, yang2022banmo, yao2022lassie, wu2023magicpony}.
-Despite impressive 3D reconstruction results, these methods reconstruct 3D shapes from individual static images, ignoring the temporal motion dynamics of the underlying objects moving in the physical world.
-Although a few recent works have used video data for training~\cite{yang21lasr, wu2021dove, yang2021viser, yang2022banmo}, they still either optimize over only a few animal instances~\cite{yang21lasr, yang2021viser, yang2022banmo} or obtain a single image reconstruction model~\cite{wu2021dove}, without learning a prior distribution of diverse 3D animal motion patterns.

-In this work, we would like to learn a generative model that captures the prior distribution of 3D motions of an animal category.
-Crucially, we study this problem under two challenging conditions.
-First, unlike existing video synthesis methods~\cite{wang2017predrnn, singer2023makeavideo} that operate on 2D images, we would like to obtain an explicit 3D motion representation, in the form of a 3D mesh and a sequence of articulated 3D poses.
-This explicit, disentangled 3D representation allows for downstream motion analysis and controllable 3D animation.
-Second, unlike existing motion synthesis approaches~\cite{henter2020moglow, guo2020action2motion, petrovich21actor, petrovich2022temos}, our learning process does not rely on explicit manual supervision, such as keypoints or template shapes, which are often expensive to collect for various animals at scale.
+In this work, we would like to learn a \emph{generative} model of the 3D motions of an animal category, which will allow us to sample new 3D motion sequences and generate 4D animations fully automatically within seconds in a feedforward fashion.
+Crucially, unlike existing 3D motion synthesis approaches on human bodies~\cite{henter2020moglow, guo2020action2motion, petrovich21actor, petrovich2022temos, jiang2024motiongpt, xie2023omnicontrol, zhou2023ude}, we do \emph{not} rely on explicit manual supervision for training, such as keypoints or template shapes.
+Instead, we propose to learn this 3D motion generative model purely from raw, unlabeled videos sourced from the Internet.
+This task is also different from video synthesis methods~\cite{wang2017predrnn, singer2023makeavideo, videoworldsimulators2024} that operate purely on 2D images.
+We would like to obtain an \emph{explicit} 3D motion representation, in the form of a 3D mesh and a sequence of articulated 3D poses, which can easily facilitate downstream applications, including fine-grained controllable 3D animation and motion pattern analysis.

-To do this, we capitalize on a recent work, MagicPony~\cite{wu2023magicpony}, which learns articulated 3D models of animal categories from image collections.
-Instead of relying on explicit annotations for learning 3D shapes, it exploits semantic correspondences distilled from self-supervised image features~\cite{caron2021dino}, and learns a category-specific articulated 3D model by matching these noisy correspondences and reconstructing the images.
-In our work, instead of learning to explain individual static images in 3D, we task the model to explain \emph{sequences of images} with an explicit ``4D'' representation, \ie, sequences of articulated 3D shapes, through a 3D motion latent space.

-Specifically, we design a spatio-temporal transformer VAE that encodes a sequence of images into a latent vector in the motion latent space, and decodes from it a sequence of articulated 3D poses, expressed in the form of bone rotations on an estimated skeleton.
-In conjunction with a base shape and appearance reconstruction module, the learned 3D motion sequences can be rendered into RGB images, allowing the model to be trained by simply minimizing 2D reconstruction losses on raw RGB video frames, without relying on any explicit pose annotations.